Systematic Grain Trading: A Case Study

 The Systematic Grain Trade

-Near the middle of each month, from July to December, the USDA releases estimates of its end-of-season corn and soybean yields.
+From July to December, the USDA releases estimates of its end-of-season corn and soybean yields near the middle of each month.
 These estimates are an important indicator of the current market perception of grain supply.

 The estimates, however, are not perfect.
 For example, the September USDA corn yield estimate had a mean average error of 4.7 bu/ac from 1986 to 2021.
 Corn and soybean market futures prices can react if market participants perceive the USDA estimates are incorrect.
 The potential error of the USDA forecasts and the market reaction forms the basis of the trade.

 The analysis here compares a history of CropProphet corn and soybean yield forecasts relative to the USDA mid-month estimates.
-If the CropProphet forecast is greater than the USDA estimate, then we assume that the USDA underestimated crop yield and, therefore, production as well.
+If the CropProphet forecast is greater than the USDA estimate, then we assume that the USDA underestimated crop yield and production.
 We hypothesize that prices will fall because the market will eventually perceive greater crop production.
-In this scenario, we would short corn futures to profit from the expected price change.
+We would short corn futures to profit from the expected price change in this scenario.

 Likewise, suppose the CropProphet forecast is less than the USDA estimate.
 In that case, we assume the USDA has overestimated crop production, and we hypothesize that futures prices will rise because the market will eventually realize that the USDA has overestimated production.
 In this scenario, we would be long the futures prices.

-An example of the yield forecast comparison for 2020 is shown in Figure 2 below.
+Figure 2 below shows an example of the yield forecast comparison for 2020.
 In each case, the USDA estimated yield is greater than the CropProphet yield.

 CropProphet USDA Comparison

 Figure 2.
 Comparing 2020 CropProphet and USDA corn yield forecasts on the dates of the USDA forecast release.
-The red dashed lines show the difference between the forecasts, which act as the trigger for the trade.
+The red dashed lines show the difference between the forecasts, which trigger the trade.

 Our hypothetical trade also includes a rule that the difference between the CropProphet and USDA estimates must be +/- 1% of the USDA estimated crop yield.
 If the threshold is not met, a breakeven return is recorded.